 Criminal Justice system, control punishments and victims.
 Year 12 Gender inequality in society.
 Social group difference in following religion - functions it provides.
-Cultural Year 9 History of education - winners and losers - is it fair?
-Year 10 How family is changing in society and the impact that has on all aspects of society.
+Cultural Year 10 How family is changing in society and the impact that has on all aspects of society.
 Year 11 Global crime.
 Green crime.
 Year 12 Secularisation - is religion and the influence of religion declining in society?
 Rise of fundamentalism.
 Rise of religious sects.
 Which social group I likely to be attracted to what kind of religious organisation.
 Religion in a global community.